Last updated November, 2020

 Audacity is great for basic audio recording, editing, multi-track mixing, effects, and more.
 It can also open and save in a wide-range of file formats and can use many add-on plugins.
 I recommend it to everyone.
 Audacity is the best simple introduction to recording and offers lots of depth as you dig in.

-Garageband: If you have a Mac that came with it or have this for iOS, Garageband works great for many things.
+Garageband: If you have a Mac that came with it or have this for iOS, Garageband works for many things.
 The main benefits of Garageband are ease of getting started, lots of ready-to-go loops and effects, and aesthetic appeal.
 But Garageband has restrictions and simplifications that reduce its creative potential.
 Of course, Garageband is not FLO and does not respect other values I've expressed here.

 After getting the basics of recording and editing working, you can visit KVRAudio.com or Hitsquad.com for their huge databases of plug-ins and related software.
 Search options can specify types of effects such as distortion or reverb, or virtual instruments (electronic synthesizers or samplers), free/gratis plugins, compatibility with your operating system, and other parameters.
 These plugins can be installed to add further options beyond the built-in effects in Audacity, Ardour, REAPER, Garageband, or other programs (which are also listed in these databases).

 The most common plugin type is called VST (for Virtual Studio Technology), and is cross-platform.
 There are other types such as Audio Unit (AU) on macOS and LV2 on GNU/Linux.
-Installing plugins varies based on what system you are using, but it is mostly a matter of just unzipping the files and putting them in the right folder.
+The plugins installation process varies based on what system you are using, but it is mostly a matter of just unzipping the files and putting them in the right folder.
 Some plugins come with installers that take care of this.
-The VST and AU frameworks are unfortunately proprietary, so they are not widely supported by free/libre/open developers.
-NOTE: GNU/Linux users who install KXStudio (see above) will automatically have a large set of FLOSS plugins and effects, but you can additionally download Windows-based VST plugins and many will run successfully within GNU/Linux through WINE.
+The VST and AU frameworks are unfortunately proprietary, so they are not widely supported by FLO developers.
+NOTE: GNU/Linux users who install KXStudio (see above) will automatically have a large set of FLO plugins and effects, but you can additionally download Windows-based VST plugins and many will run successfully within GNU/Linux through Wine.